divshot/divshot-cli/README.md

 divshot status [environment]
 ```

-show release info for each environment
+Show release info for each environment.
+If you no environment is specified, the latest release info will be listed for each enviornment.
+If an environment is specifed, it will list the last few releases for that environment.
+See [environments]() for a list of available environments.